A timeline of the assassination attempt on former President Trump

 — Video shows Trump getting to his feet and reaching with his right hand toward his face, which was smeared with blood.

-— As Trump stands up, he pumps to the crowd with his right fist.
+— As Trump stands up, he pumps his right fist to the crowd.

-— He appears to mouth the word “fight” twice to his crowd of supporters, prompting loud cheers and then chants of “USA.
+— He appears to mouth the word “fight” twice to supporters, prompting loud cheers and then chants of “USA.
 USA.
 USA.”

-Trump turns back to the crowd and again raises a fist right before agents put him into a vehicle and he is taken to a local hospital.
+Trump turns back to the crowd and again raises a fist right before agents put him into a vehicle and take him to a local hospital.

 Secret Service says “the former President is safe.”